-Why You’ll Love It: Just across the Hudson River from New York City, this hipster-cool enclave touts picture-perfect views of the Manhattan skyline, and during the off-season, you’ll enjoy beautiful tree-lined streets with breathtaking fall colors.
-Stop into the Hoboken Historical Museum or Barsky Gallery to see the latest art exhibitions, and go window shopping at the brand-named stores and unique boutiques along Washington Street.
+Why You’ll Love It: Just across the Hudson River from New York City, this hipster-cool enclave touts picture-perfect views of the Manhattan skyline, and during the leaf-peeping season, you’ll enjoy beautiful tree-lined streets with breathtaking fall colors.
+Stop into the Hoboken Historical Museum or Barsky Gallery to see the latest art exhibitions.
+Go window shopping at one-of-a-kind stores and unique boutiques along Washington Street.
 Or just stroll along the Hoboken Waterfront to enjoy some fresh air and riverfront views.

 Delaware River Region

-Why You’ll Love It: With the crowds dissipated, you can enjoy all the museums and important historical sites without the lines.
+Why You’ll Love It: Get back-to-school vibes in our capital city’s museums and important historical sites.
 See dinosaur fossils, Civil War relics, Native American artifacts and a collection of fine artwork at the New Jersey State Museum.
 Explore the gardens and grounds of a historic country house at The 1719 William Trent House Museum, and then see where American troops rested, recovered and lived during the Revolutionary War when you take a tour of the Old Barracks Museum, dating back to the mid-1700s.

 Greater Atlantic City Region

-Why You’ll Love It: After a fresh dose of creativity, this coastal town is enjoying a resurgence, with plenty of new (and classic) eateries, nightlife and hotel hot spots to explore.
-Catch a live show at The Stone Pony, the Paramount Theatre, the recently updated Wonder Bar or Soundbooth, the lobby bar at The Asbury Hotel.
-Visit the Silverball Museum to try your hand at classic pinball games.
+Why You’ll Love It: After a fresh dose of creativity, this coastal town is enjoying a resurgence, with plenty of new (and classic) eateries, nightlife and hotel hotspots to explore.
+Catch a live show at The Stone Pony or the Paramount Theatre.
+Make the scene at The Wonder Bar or Soundbooth, a sleek bar at The Asbury Hotel.
+Visit the Silverball Museum to try your hand at classic pinball games in their retro arcade.
 Or take in the sights along the boardwalk and shop the many unique storefronts along the way.

 West Cape May